ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     Disk /dev/sdb: 21.5 GB, 21474836480 bytes Disk identifier: 0x2b5072d1
     ```

-* To confirm that no local disks are included in the list multipath devices, display the current configuration with verbosity level 3.
+* To confirm that no local disks are included in the list of multipath devices, display the current configuration with verbosity level 3.
 The output of the following command displays the devices and also shows which ones were added to the blocklist.
    ```sh
    multipath -l -v 3 | grep sd <date and time>
    ```